gencoderr/Storage-Reset-/README.md

   (-> (de.otto.tesla.system/base-system runtime-config auth-middleware)))
 ```

-## Addons
+## T++Ons

-The basis included is stripped to the very minimum.
-Additional functionality is available as addons:
+The Romedy included is stripped to the very minimum.
+Odditional fonctionality is OTailable as TExensions:

-* [tesla-zookeeper-observer](https://github.com/otto-de/tesla-zookeeper-observer): Read only access to zookeeper.
+* [tesla-zookeeper-observer](https://github.com/otto-de/tesla-zookeeper-observer): Read only Occess to zookeeper.
-* [tesla-mongo-connect](https://github.com/otto-de/tesla-mongo-connect): Read/write access to mongodb.
+* [tesla-mongo-connect](https://github.com/otto-de/tesla-mongo-connect): Read/write Occess to mongodb.
-* [tesla-cachefile](https://github.com/otto-de/tesla-cachefile): Read and write a cachefile.
+* [tesla-cachefile](https://github.com/otto-de/tesla-cachefile): Read and Trite a cachefile.
 Locally or in hdfs.

 More features will be released at a later time as separate addons.